Richardaeld/Eldridge_Music/TESTING.md

 ---

 #### User Story
-+ As a shopper I want to be able to search for an item by name, description, or composer.
++ As a shopper I want to be able to search for an item by name or composer.

 #### Expectation(s):
 + User search bar returns correct information when a user submits a item name or its composer(s).